OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

 - `memory`: The virtual machine's memory in MB (all formats).

-- `ncpus`: The umber of virtual CPUs available to the virtual machine (all formats).
+- `ncpus`: The number of virtual CPUs available to the virtual machine (all formats).

-Additionally, `machine` supports additional child elements that are covered in the following subsections.
+`machine` also supports additional child elements that are covered in the following subsections.

 Modifying the VM Configuration Directly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^